awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.RemoveTable.md

 ## DynamoDB<a name="SQLtoNoSQL.RemoveTable.DynamoDB"></a>

 DynamoDB has a similar action: `DeleteTable`\.
-In the following example, the table is permanently deleted:
+In the following example, the table is permanently deleted.

 ```
 {